SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture12_Query_Execution_1.md

    3. Parallelization

-      Do I/O using mutliple threads
+      Do I/O using multiple threads

       > DataFusion has this by partitioning and Tokio.